moj-analytical-services/user-guidance/source/documentation/introduction.md

 1. Go the Analytical Platform [control panel](https://controlpanel.services.alpha.mojanalytics.xyz).
 2. Select the __Analytical tools__ tab.
 3. Select the __Upgrade__ button to the right of the tool's name.
+4. The "Status" changes to "Deploying" and then "Upgraded".
+The "Upgrade" button will no longer visible (until another version becomes available).

 ## Configure Git and GitHub